-Of the ten countries most at risk to climate change, six lay in the Indian Ocean World (IOW), running from Africa through the Middle East, South and SE Asia to China.
-The IOW contains most of the world’s population, is the region most vulnerable to diseases, such as malaria, cholera, and the plague, and is the focus of the planet’s major conflict flashpoints — which can be acutely exacerbated by adverse environmental factors.
+Of the ten countries most at risk of the effects of climate change, six are in the Indian Ocean World (IOW).
+The IOW contains most of the world’s population, is the region most vulnerable to disease, and is the focus of the planet’s major conflict flashpoints — which can be acutely exacerbated by adverse environmental factors.
 Environmental change in the IOW is thus of major economic, political and humanitarian concern.

-The IOW is profoundly affected by a complex interplay between human and environmental factors — notably the monsoons, El Niño Southern Oscillation (ENSO), cyclones and volcanism.
-As such, it offers a unique laboratory in which to explore how humans have coped with environmental crises over time.
-In this ground-breaking, multidisciplinary initiative funded by the Canadian Social Sciences and Humanities Research Council, leading scholars and students of history, religion, philosophy, anthropology, geography, geospatial science, climatology, and data and environmental risk analysis experts, in collaboration with 21 Partner Organizations around the world, will investigate six of the greatest periods of environmental crises in the IOW from the mid-6th century CE to the present day:
+The IOW is profoundly affected by a complex interplay between human and environmental factors — such as the monsoons, the El Niño Southern Oscillation (ENSO), cyclones, and volcanism.
+As such, it offers a unique laboratory to explore how humans have coped with environmental crises over time.
+In this ground-breaking and multidisciplinary initiative funded by the Canadian Social Sciences and Humanities Research Council (SSHRC), leading scholars, experts, and students in collaboration with 21 Partner Organizations around the world will investigate the greatest periods of environmental crises in the IOW from the mid-6th century CE to the present day.

-(2) ascertain current and traditional IOW perceptions of environmental risk and risk management; and
+ascertain current and traditional IOW perceptions of environmental risk and

 risk management; and

 use the results of this historical research to enhance currently employed